 This course is designed to allow students to either tailor their learning to the specific topics in clinical or health care, health policy and research methodology relevant to their clinical or health care and research interests and do advanced work in this area.
 The topic studied may be synergistic with the students thesis topic but must not represent a major overlap with it.
 Under the guidance of a faculty member, the student will critically examine the pertinent literature.
 Only one of HRM 722 or HRM 705 can be counted towards the minimum course requirements of the HRM program at the MSc and at the PhD levels.
 A copy of the application form follows at the end of this section.

 Prerequisites: HRM 721 and one of HRM 730 or HRM 751; enrolment in the HRM Graduate Program.

 C711/HRM 711 – Health Economics & Evaluation [More]

 This course examines the application of economic principles to policy-relevant questions in the area of health and health-care.
-Topics will include applied health economics, economic correlates to health, demand and supply of healthcare and insurance, healthcare system financing, economic evaluation in the pharmaceutical/medical devices industries, costing methodologies, cost-effectiveness and cost-benefit analyses, QALYs, decision analysis, modeling and means by which to improve value-for-money in the the health sector.
+Topics will include applied health economics, economic correlates to health, demand and supply of healthcare and insurance, healthcare system financing, economic evaluation in the pharmaceutical/medical devices industries, costing methodologies, cost-effectiveness and cost-benefit analyses, QALYs, decision analysis, modeling and means by which to improve value-for-money in the health sector.

-Prerequisites: HRM stream of MBA, or permisson of instructor.
+Prerequisites: HRM stream of MBA, or permission of instructor.
 Antirequisite: HRM 789

 HRM 721 – Fundamentals of Health Research